-- Typical macro functions can include: - Arming sequences: STAY, NIGHT-STAY, INSTANT, or AWAY - Bypassing particular zone(s) - Activating relay(s) for turning on (or off) lights, fans, etc. - Up to four (VISTA-20P/PS Series) or two (VISTA-15P Series) macros can be assigned but no more than one macro to a key. - Macros can be activated only by users with authority levels authorized to perform the macro's function.
+- Typical macro functions can include: - Arming sequences: STAY, Night-STAY, INSTANT, or AWAY - Bypassing particular zone(s) - Activating relay(s) for turning on (or off) lights, fans, etc. - Up to four macros can be assigned but no more than one macro to a key. - Macros can be activated only by users with authority levels authorized to perform the macro's function.

-NOTE: The installer must activate the desired function key (using 57 Function key Menu Mode) before macros can be assigned.
+NOTE: The installer must activate the desired function key (using \57 Function key Menu Mode) before macros can be assigned.